Spacexplorer11/SuperCalculator/README.md

 A simple calculator!
 All it does is open a Java GUI and allows you to input a simple operation and get an answer.
 Simple, easy and quick!

 ## 🕔 What's to come?
+- Add more language!
+So more cases are covered.
+- I also plan support for decimals and more complex operations like square roots, modulus, etc.
+- I plan to add support for negative numbers and fractions as well.
+- I also plan to add brackets/parentheses supports

+## ✅ What's been added?
+- Basic operations: `+`, `-`, `*`, `/`, `^`
-I plan to add natural language so you can just type 1 plus 1 and get 2!
+- Natural language so you can just type 1 plus 1 and get 2!
-I also plan to support bigger calculations rather than just 2 numbers ( which it is currently limited to ).
+- I hav added multi-number support so you can do 1 + 2 + 3 + 4 and get 10!
+(BIDMAS/BODMAS is supported, however, brackets are not supported yet)

 ## 🔽 How to download?
-You can download it by clicking [here](https://github.com/Spacexplorer11/SuperCalculator/archive/refs/heads/main.zip).
+You can download it by going to the [releases](https://github.com/Spacexplorer11/SuperCalculator/releases) page and downloading the latest version for your OS.
-Then run the SuperCalculator.app file under the output folder.
-However, if you already have Java installed, I **strongly recommend** you [download](https://www.mediafire.com/file/jlu7tydnk3n05z9/SuperCalculator.jar/file) the [.jar](https://www.mediafire.com/file/jlu7tydnk3n05z9/SuperCalculator.jar/file) file instead, as this will save **a lot of space**
+However, if you already have Java installed, I **strongly recommend** you download the .jar file instead, as this will save **a lot of space**
+Just go to [releases](https://github.com/Spacexplorer11/SuperCalculator/releases) and find the latest .jar file!

 ## Thanks!
 If you like this project consider giving my repository a ⭐! :D